 In this section we give a short introduction to the use of Bounded Model Checking (BMC) in NUSMV.
 For a more in-depth introduction to the theory underlying BMC please refer to [BCCZ99].
+To perform SAT based bounded model checking NUSMV needs to be linked to an external Sat Solver.
+If none is provided, all Bounded Model Checking routines in NUSMV will not be available.
+Currently NUSMV supports two SAT solvers: MiniSat and Zchaff.

-Consider the following model, representing a simple, deterministic counter modulo 8 (we assume that the following specification is contained in file bmc\tutorial.smv):
+Consider the following model, representing a simple, deterministic counter modulo 8 (we assume that the following specification is contained in file bmc_tutorial.smv):

 '''

 MODULE main

 VAR

 y : 0..15;

 ASSIGN

 init(y) := 0;

 TRANS

 case

 y = 7 : next(y) = 0;

-1 : next(y) = ((y + 1) mod 16);
+TRUE : next(y) = ((y + 1) mod 16);

 esac

 '''